wolfgarbe/SymSpell/README.md

 #### Changes in v6.3

-1. WordSegmentation added:
+1. WordSegmentation added:<br>
-   WordSegmentation divides a string into words by inserting missing spaces at appropriate positions.
+   WordSegmentation divides a string into words by inserting missing spaces at appropriate positions.<br>
-   Misspelled words are corrected and do not prevent segmentation.
+   Misspelled words are corrected and do not prevent segmentation.<br>
-   Existing spaces are allowed and considered for optimum segmentation.
+   Existing spaces are allowed and considered for optimum segmentation.<br>
-   SymSpell.WordSegmentation uses dynamic programming **without** recursion While each string of length n can be segmentend into **2^n−1** possible [compositions](https://en.wikipedia.org/wiki/Composition_(combinatorics)), SymSpell.WordSegmentation has a **linear runtime O(n)** to find the optimum composition.
+   SymSpell.WordSegmentation uses dynamic programming **without** recursion<br>
+   While each string of length n can be segmentend into **2^n−1** possible [compositions](https://en.wikipedia.org/wiki/Composition_(combinatorics)), SymSpell.WordSegmentation has a **linear runtime O(n)** to find the optimum composition.
 2. New CommandLine parameters:<br>